uwmyuan/f1tenth_coursekit/assignments/labs/lab4.rst

 .. _doc_lab4:

-Lab 4 - Reactive Methods (Follow the Gap)
+Lab 4 - Follow the Gap
 ===========================================
 .. note:: This is an **INDIVIDUAL** assignment and is part of :ref:`Race 1 <doc_race1>`.